n3rsti/salus/README.md

 - Explore new technologies and frameworks, such as:

-  - Frontend: Nuxt / Vue.js
+  - Frontend: Nuxt / Vue

-  - Backend: Django / Python
+  - Backend: Fastapi / Python

-  - Data & AI: Recommendation algorithms for personalization
+  - Relational databases: PostgreSQL

 ## Deployment